-Justus Hillebrand is currently a Ph.D. candidate at the University of Maine in co-tutelage with the University of Cologne.
-His current research focuses on the negotiation of agricultural knowledge between scientists, various kinds of reformers, and farmers in agriculturally challenging regions in late nineteenth-century Maine and Westphalia.
-In a mixed-method approach, he uses geographic information systems (GIS) mapping and geovisualizations to incorporate analysis of the majority of farmers that did not leave written historical sources.
+Justus Hillebrand, Ph.D, is an independent historian and research consultant.
+He received his doctorate in History from the University of Maine in co-tutelage with the University of Cologne.
+His dissertation „To Know the Land with Hands and Minds: Negotiating Agricultural Knowledge in Late-Nineteenth-Century New England and Westphalia“ is an entangled and comparative history of the production and communication of agricultural knowledge between scientists, improvers, market agents, and farmers in western Maine in New England and the Sauerland in Westphalia, Germany.
+In a mixed-method approach, he used geographic information systems (GIS) mapping and geovisualizations to incorporate analysis of the majority of farmers that did not leave written historical sources.

 Digital and Spatial History also plays an influential role in his work with the Holocaust Geographies Collaborative.
 He has worked with Dr. Anne Kelly Knowles on a database of all World War II Jewish Ghettos since early 2016.
 This work has included developing prototype relational database designs, testing their feasibility for mapping in GIS, writing rules for data entry, and training undergraduate research assistants on the project.
 He also has published with Knowles and other Collaborative members on the methodology behind this work in the International Journal for Humanities and Arts Computing.